Magnevist Lawsuits: MRI Contrast Side Effects

-Magnevist (gadopentetate dimeglumine) is a contrast agent used in MRI and MRA tests.
 It is one of five gadolinium based contrast injections which have been associated with the development of a painful and debilitating condition known as Nephrogenic Systemic Fibrosis, or Nephrogenic Fibrosing Dermopathy (NSF/NFD).

 The rare disorder could occur in those with kidney disease after receiving the Magnevist MRA or MRI with contrast, leading to tightening of the skin, fibrosis (or scarring) of internal organs, and possibly death.

-MAGNEVIST DANGERS
+MAGNEVIST SETTLEMENTS

 Magnevist is manufacturered by Bayer Healthcare Pharmaceuticals.
 It was approved in 1988 by the FDA for use during MRI with contrast to allow the physician to distinguish blood vessels from nearby tissue.
 In 2006, warnings were issued by the FDA after a strong association between gadolinium contrast injections and NSF/NFD were idenified.